vegaprotocol/specs/specs/0007-non-core-positions-api.md

 The Position API stores a net position for each trader who has ever traded in a market.
 Specifically,

 - [ ] Stores all traders’ net open volume by market in which they have an open position.
+- [ ] Updates the open volumes after a new trade
 - [ ] Stores all traders’ volume weighted average entry prices for the net open volume for every market.
-- [ ] Stores all traders’ net closed volume by market for each closed position.
-(Note that once a position is closed, the volume is recorded as a positive number by convention.) **TODO: confirm this is what we will store… it means separately storing long/short and for consistency using negative size for short and *displaying* long and short labels plus the absolute size may be better?**
-- [ ] Stores the state of a trader’s net open position and closed positions by market. **TODO: what do we mean by this?**
-- [ ] Updates the open and closed volumes when a new trade is ingested as needed.
-- [ ] Creates new closed positions after net open volume reaches or passes 0. **TODO: confirm this**
-- [ ] Uses FIFO to adjust the volume weighted average entry prices for open and closed positions.
+- [ ] Uses VW methodology to adjust the volume weighted average entry prices for open position.
-- [ ] Updates the volume weighted close price for closed positions **TODO: confirm this is needed/wanted**
-- [ ] Does not reload/re-process all individual trades to calculate the new values
+- [ ] Stores all traders’ realised PnL for every market.
-- [ ]
+- [ ] Uses VW methodology to adjust the realised PnL resulting from any trade that causes a reduction in the absolute size of open volume on every market (i.e. when volume has been closed out)

 ## Summary